1 / 10

 Is the Citroën C3 a reliable car?

-Citroën is part of PSA, a conglomerate with Peugeot, DS, Opel and Vauxhall, so the C3 is built in two different places, the Poissy plant in France, and a shared facility in Slovakia.
+Citroen is part of Stellantis, a conglomerate with Peugeot, DS, Opel, Vauxhall, Fiat, Jeep and others – so the Citroen C3 is built in two different places, the Poissy plant in France, and a shared facility in Slovakia.

 heycar editorial team